Conte accepts president's mandate to form new Italian government

 Salvini had promised swingeing tax cuts for 2020 that economists warned could put unsustainable pressure on Italy’s towering debt mountain.

-The prospect of a new administration led by Conte has buoyed markets, which are betting that Italy will get a fiscally prudent government that will avoid confrontation with Europe.
+The prospect of a new administration led by Conte, who was considered a voice of reason within the 5-Star/League coalition, has lifted markets.
+Investors are betting that Italy will get a fiscally prudent government that will avoid confrontation with Europe.

-However, a coalition pact is not yet a done deal and the incoming coalition still needs to agree on a shared policy platform and team of ministers.
+Italy’s battered blue-chip index was heading for its best weekly performance in six months, gaining 2% to nearly cover all of this month’s losses.
+If the gains are sustained, Italy would be the only index in Europe to finish the month in positive territory.

-The tentative accord could still unravel with 5-Star and the PD yet to agree on other top government posts, besides the prime minister’s position, or reveal a common policy platform.
+In the bond market, the spread between Italian and German 10-year debt was at 166 basis points, it’s tightest since May 2018.

 Writing by Crispian Balmer; additional reporting by Valentina Consiglio, Gavin Jones in Rome; Editing by Jon Boyle